 His wife, Clementine Churchill, played an advisory role from to time but her suggestions were less likely to be heeded.
 And the Prime Minister happily spent hour after hour with the two men Franklin Roosevelt sent on special missions to confer with him: first, Harry Hopkins, and later Averell Harriman.
 Both became, for a time, fully fledged members of the inner circle as well.

-Many others had front-row seats on the Prime Minister’s day-to-day life
+Many others had front-row seats on Winston Churchill in World War II

 Others, no doubt, considered themselves intimate with Churchill, but if Larson’s account may be believed, Beaverbrook, Ismay, and the Prof were the stalwart and indispensable men to whom Churchill most often turned for support during that first year of his time at 10 Downing Street.